Romani Origin & DNA

 U3b1 and it’s sister clade U3b2, have both been found together in the bodies of nomads from Central Asia, buried at Karos, Hungary, 890-950 AD, similarly recently descended from Scythians.

-Rare in ancient remains, my own specific clade of U3b remains rare today, and to my knowledge, only three other modern carriers have so far been detected, two individuals from Nish, Serbia, originally a Thracian settlement, and now a city with a large minority Romani community, comprising about one in twenty, and an Iranian from Fars, belonging to the nomadic tent dwelling Qashqai, who carry U3b, in all clades, at a significantly higher rate than surrounding non-nomadic populations, again indicative of a link with ancient nomads.
+My own specific clade of U3b is yet to be found in any ancient remains, and remains extremely scarce today, being detected in a handful of individuals in Great Britain and Ireland, two individuals from Nish, Serbia, (originally a Thracian settlement, and now a city with a large minority Romani community, comprising about one in twenty), and an Iranian from Fars, belonging to the nomadic tent dwelling Qashqai, who carry U3b, in all clades, at a significantly higher rate than surrounding non-nomadic populations, again seemingly indicative of a link with ancient nomads.

 Given the claim of the early Romani people of Egyptian origins, it is interesting to note U3b has also been detected in a female mummy from Abusir el-Meleq, the site of elite burials of the ancient Egyptian capital city of Memphis, dated to 749-517 BC.
 Another mummy interred in the same location, dated later to 45BC-4AD was similarly a carrier.